At least 270,000 Rohingya flee Myanmar violence in 2 weeks, UN says

 The Rohingya are considered to be among the world's most persecuted people.
 The predominantly Buddhist Myanmar considers them Bangladeshi but Bangladesh says they're Burmese.

-The government of Myanmar, which is also known as Burma, blames terrorists for starting the recent violence.
+The government of Myanmar, formerly known as Burma, blames terrorists for starting the recent violence.

 Rohingya militants killed 12 security officers in border post attacks almost two weeks ago, according to state media.